Cardiovascular Disease - Primary Prevention

 Table 2.
 Lipids levels that may be considered elevated relative to a patient’s risk level

-*An apoB test is not part of the initial risk assessment, but may be used as follow-up test.
+An ApoB test is not part of the initial risk assessment, but may be used as follow-up test

-Both non-HDL-C and apoB appear to be stronger predictors than LDL-C for major future cardiovascular events.31 - 35Non-HDL-C may also be a better indicator of residual risk after statin therapy than LDL-C.36 Another advantage of these tests is that fasting is not required.
-Non-HDL-C has the slight advantage over apoB because it is the cheaper test ($12.20 vs $16.10).
+Both non-HDL-C and ApoB appear to be stronger predictors than LDL-C for major future cardiovascular events.2,57,58 Non-HDL-C may also be a better indicator of residual risk after statin therapy than LDL-C.59 ApoB is not available with lipid profiles unless diagnosis of complex dyslipidemia is indicated.

 Two tools to assist in individualizing this discussion include:

-- Cardiovascular Risk/Benefit Calculator, website: bestsciencemedicine.com/chd/calc2.html
+- Absolute CVD Risk/Benefit Calculator, website: bestsciencemedicine.com/chd/calc2.html

-- Cardiovascular Prevention Decision Aids, website: shareddecisions.mayoclinic.org/
+- Cardiovascular Prevention Decision Aids, website: statindecisionaid.mayoclinic.org/

 Prior to the initiation of statin therapy: